centreon/centreon-collect/tests/README.md

 - [x] **BEDTMASS2**: New services with several pollers are created.
 Then downtimes are set on all configured hosts.
 This action results on 1050 downtimes if we also count impacted services.
 Then all these downtimes are removed.
 This test is done with BBDO 2.0
 - [x] **BEDTSVCFIXED**: A downtime is set on a service, the total number of downtimes is really 1 then we delete this downtime and the number of downtime is 0.
 - [x] **BEDTSVCREN1**: A downtime is set on a service then the service is renamed.
 The downtime is still active on the renamed service.
 The downtime is removed from the renamed service and it is well removed.
-- [x] **BEEXTCMD1**: external command CHANGE_NORMAL_SVC_CHECK_INTERVAL on bbdo3.0, using bbdo3.0 the script configures the engine and broker, starts them, executes external commands to change the normal service check interval, verifies the interval values in the database, and stops the engine and broker.
-The process is repeated for different use_grpc values.
+- [x] **BEEXTCMD1**: with bbdo3.0, executes external commands to change the normal service check interval, verifies the interval values in the database.
+The process is executed with the legacy external commands and then with grpc.
-- [x] **BEEXTCMD10**: external command CHANGE_MAX_SVC_CHECK_ATTEMPTS on bbdo2.0, executes external commands to change the maximum service check attempts, verifies the interval value in the database for both services and resources, and stops the engine and broker.
-The process is repeated for different use_grpc values.
+- [x] **BEEXTCMD10**: on bbdo2.0, executes external commands to change the maximum service check attempts, verifies the interval value in the database for both services and resources.
-- [x] **BEEXTCMD11**: external command CHANGE_MAX_HOST_CHECK_ATTEMPTS on bbdo3.0, executing external commands to change the maximum host check attempts, verifies the maximum attempts value in the database for both hosts and resources, and stops the engine and broker.
-The process is repeated for different use_grpc values.
+- [x] **BEEXTCMD11**: on bbdo3.0, executing external commands to change the maximum host check attempts, verifies the maximum attempts value in the database for both hosts and resources.
-- [x] **BEEXTCMD12**: external command CHANGE_MAX_HOST_CHECK_ATTEMPTS on bbdo2.0,  executing external commands to change the maximum host check attempts, verifies the maximum attempts value in the database for both hosts and resources, and stops the engine and broker.
-The process is repeated for different use_grpc values.
+- [x] **BEEXTCMD12**: on bbdo2.0, executing external commands to change the maximum host check attempts, verifies the maximum attempts value in the database for both hosts and resources.
-- [x] **BEEXTCMD13**: external command CHANGE_HOST_CHECK_TIMEPERIOD on bbdo3.0, executing an external command to change the host check time period, verifies the time period value in the database for the host, and stops the engine and broker.
-The process is repeated for different use_grpc values.
+- [x] **BEEXTCMD13**: on bbdo3.0, executing an external command to change the host check time period, verifies the timeperiod value in the database for the host.
-- [x] **BEEXTCMD14**: external command CHANGE_HOST_CHECK_TIMEPERIOD on bbdo2.0, executing an external command to change the host check time period, verifies the time period value in the database for the host, and stops the engine and broker.
-The process is repeated for different use_grpc values.
+- [x] **BEEXTCMD14**: on bbdo2.0, executing an external command to change the host check timeperiod, verifies the timeperiod value in the database for the host where the result should be 24x6.
-- [x] **BEEXTCMD15**: external command CHANGE_HOST_NOTIFICATION_TIMEPERIOD on bbdo3.0, configures the engine and broker, starts them, executes an external command to change the host notification time period, verifies the time period value in the database for the host, and stops the engine and broker.
-The process is repeated for different use_grpc values.
+- [x] **BEEXTCMD15**: on bbdo3.0, executes an external command to change the host notification time period, verifies that the timeperiod value in the database for the host is changed.
 - [x] **BEEXTCMD16**: external command CHANGE_HOST_NOTIFICATION_TIMEPERIOD on bbdo2.0, configures the engine and broker, starts them, executes an external command to change the host notification time period, verifies the time period value in the database for the host, and stops the engine and broker.
 The process is repeated for different use_grpc values.
-- [x] **BEEXTCMD17**: external command CHANGE_SVC_CHECK_TIMEPERIOD on bbdo3.0, configures the service check time period for a specific service on a host using the external command CHANGE_SVC_CHECK_TIMEPERIOD.
+- [x] **BEEXTCMD17**: on bbdo3.0, configures the service check timeperiod for a specific service on a host using the external command CHANGE_SVC_CHECK_TIMEPERIOD.
-- [x] **BEEXTCMD18**: external command CHANGE_SVC_CHECK_TIMEPERIOD on bbdo2.0, configures the service check time period for a specific service on a host using the external command CHANGE_SVC_CHECK_TIMEPERIOD.
+- [x] **BEEXTCMD18**: on bbdo2.0, configures the service check timeperiod for a specific service on a host using the external command CHANGE_SVC_CHECK_TIMEPERIOD.
-- [x] **BEEXTCMD19**: external command CHANGE_SVC_NOTIFICATION_TIMEPERIOD on bbdo3.0, service notification time period is changed using the Change Svc Notification Timeperiod external command for the specified service and host with a specified value after the initial host state is raised, a loop is executed up to 30 times, where it queries and retrieves the notification_period of the specified service and host from the database, and the result should be equal to 24x7.
+- [x] **BEEXTCMD19**: on bbdo3.0, service notification timeperiod is changed using the Change Svc Notification Timeperiod external command for the specified service and host with a specified value after the initial host state is raised, checking the value of the notification_period in the database, and the result should be equal to 24x7.
-- [x] **BEEXTCMD2**: external command CHANGE_NORMAL_SVC_CHECK_INTERVAL on bbdo2.0, using bbdo2.0 the script configures the engine and broker, starts them, executes external commands to change the normal service check interval, verifies the interval values in the database, and stops the engine and broker.
-The process is repeated for different use_grpc values.
+- [x] **BEEXTCMD2**: using bbdo2.0 the script executes external commands to change the normal service check interval, verifies the interval values in the database.
-- [x] **BEEXTCMD20**: external command CHANGE_SVC_NOTIFICATION_TIMEPERIOD on bbdo2.0, service notification time period is changed using the Change Svc Notification Timeperiod external command for the specified service and host with a specified value after the initial host state is raised, a loop is executed up to 30 times, where it queries and retrieves the notification_period of the specified service and host from the database, and the result should be equal to 24x7.
+- [x] **BEEXTCMD20**: on bbdo2.0, service notification time period is changed using the Change Svc Notification Timeperiod external command for a specific service, checking the database for the value, and the result should be equal to 24x7.
 - [x] **BEEXTCMD21**: external command DISABLE_HOST_AND_CHILD_NOTIFICATIONS and ENABLE_HOST_AND_CHILD_NOTIFICATIONS on bbdo3.0
 - [x] **BEEXTCMD22**: external command DISABLE_HOST_AND_CHILD_NOTIFICATIONS and ENABLE_HOST_AND_CHILD_NOTIFICATIONS on bbdo2.0
 - [x] **BEEXTCMD23**: external command DISABLE_HOST_CHECK and ENABLE_HOST_CHECK on bbdo3.0